 Do I need to have an Arts undergraduate degree to apply?

-No. Although this course is administered through the Anthropology Department in the Faculty of Arts, this is an interdisciplinary degree.
+No. Although this course is administered through the Faculty of Arts, this is an interdisciplinary degree.
 We attract students from a range of academic backgrounds including business, engineering, computer science, fine arts, psychology, communications studies and more.
 The Master of Digital Experience Innovation will help round out any undergraduate degree.

 Who should apply for this program?